image

 Do You Have Group "Critiques" At Rittners?

 A group critique is a mechanism for evaluation where everyone can criticize everyone elses work.
+It is quite common in art schools.

 We do not do group critiques at Rittners.
 While group critiques can sometimes be helpful for professional development, they are often brutal and painful.
 Professional growth, in our opinion, can be brought about by far more humane means,